avivgabay3/a_new_hope/README.md

 2. Confirm you have the dynamic `mainApp.py` by opening the file and looking for the top-of-file note describing it as a "Fully self-contained" copy-ready version.

 ## Building the EXE
-Use the included PyInstaller spec to build a portable executable.
-UPX compression is disabled in the spec to avoid Pillow extraction errors (e.g., `Failed to extract PIL_imaging...`):
+Use the included PyInstaller spec to build a portable **folder**-style executable.
+UPX compression is disabled in the spec to avoid Pillow extraction errors (e.g., `Failed to extract PIL_imaging...`), and the build uses the one-folder layout to avoid runtime extraction errors with large numpy/OpenCV DLLs:
 ```bash
 python -m PyInstaller mainApp.spec
 ```
 The build output goes to `dist/mainApp/`, which you can copy to another PC.
+Run `dist/mainApp/mainApp.exe` directly from that folder.
 See `save_as_exe.txt` for detailed instructions.

 ## Troubleshooting the EXE
 - A `mainApp.log` file is written next to `mainApp.exe` on startup to capture any hidden errors (helpful because the EXE runs without a console window).